usvc/accounts/docs/adr/20181220-decoupling-session-authentication.md

 created_at: 2018-12-20
 updated_at: 2018-12-20
 tldr: We shall separate authentication mechanisms from session creation/maintenance
-path: docs/kr/20181220-decoupling-session-authentication
+path: docs/adr/20181220-decoupling-session-authentication
 ---

 # Title
-Decoupling of Session and Authentication logical entities
+ADR: Decoupling of Session and Authentication logical entities

 # Status
 Approved